 - Precisely detecting the presence of circulation blockage

-Many of these research projects build upon unique research strengths at UConn Health and areas of excellence like the Center for Vascular Biology that is focused solely on the study of blood vessel function.
+Many of these research projects support and expand upon our unique strengths and areas of excellence like the Center for Vascular Biology that is focused solely on the study of blood vessel function.

 Choosing to participate in a clinical trial is an important and personal decision.
 The following frequently asked questions will provide you with detailed information about clinical trials.
 In addition, it is often helpful to talk to your health care provider, family members, or friends about deciding to join a trial.
 After you have identified some trial options, the next step is to contact the study research staff and ask questions about specific trials.